My Son Won’t Do As He’s Told

 My son won’t do as he’s told: Ask yourself what are the real needs of a child?

 Children need lots of love and I can tell he already has that in you.
 However, the next most important thing is to have a reliable authority figure.
 Now many people are great in the first department but lacking in the latter.
 Note that I say ‘authority figure.’
 What do I mean by that?
 Well, children need to know who is the leader.
 That cannot be something that is unclear to a child, as it makes them feel uncomfortable which they then express through their behaviour.
 They feel uncomfortable because they feel there is a vacuum at the top and it seems to them as if parent is expecting them to fill it, which although they are gloriously ill equipped to do, they try anyway.
 A parent can give a child this impression in a host of ways, some of which I describe below and most of the time are done without even knowing it.

 My son won’t do as he’s told: Check out this list and see what you might be doing.

 1. By offering too much choice of the wrong kind at the wrong time.

 2. By being inconsistent and not following through on consequences.

 Children are designed to follow and mimic an adult through play.
-If you constantly drop whatever activities you are involved in to ask what your child wants to do next, you send a message that you are expecting him to choose what YOU do next.In other words, the child becomes the leader rather than the follower.
-No four year old is equipped for that and thus they feel uncomfortable, becoming increasingly demanding and difficult in the hopes that someone will take over and restore the normal parent to child flow.
+If you constantly interrupt your activities to ask your child what he wants to do next, you send the message that you expect him to choose what YOU do next.In other words, the child becomes the leader rather than the follower.
+No four-year-old is equipped for that, and thus they feel uncomfortable, becoming increasingly demanding and difficult in the hopes that someone will take over and restore the normal parent-child flow.

 I hope the above is helpful.
-It is not so much a prescription of ‘tips’ but more of a philosophy that I think will be more helpful in the long run.
+It is not so much a prescription of “tips,” but more of a philosophy that I think will be more helpful in the long run.
 For more help with your parenting, please visit my parenting services page.

 All the best,